EyesHuang/Tinder-Matching-System/README.md

 ## Question 3
 Please explain the difference between rolling upgrade and re-create Kubernetes deployment strategies, and the relationship between rolling upgrade and readiness probe.

+### Answer
+Kubernetes prioritizes high availability with rolling upgrades by default.
+This method uses readiness probes for a seamless transition:

+- New pods are verified healthy before replacing old ones, minimizing downtime.
+- Quick rollbacks are ensured if problems occur.

+The simpler re-create strategy, though faster, has downsides:
+- Service disruption occurs during the update.
+- No gradual rollout means all pods are replaced at once, potentially causing issues.

 ## Question 4
 Check out the following SQL.
 Of index A or B, which has better performance